- Bloor Research investigated HANA, which calls into question SAP’s claims on HANA.

 - SAP Adaptive Server Enterprise is another Sybase product that was developed many years before HANA.

-- SAP BW was also developed prior to HANA.
-It is one of the few natural fits for HANA as it is a data warehouse, however, why would it be part of a HANA Platform?
+- SAP BW was also developed before HANA.
+It is one of the few natural fits for HANA as it is a data warehouse; however, why would it be part of a HANA Platform?
 It makes no sense and reeks of marketing commingling.